-Verdant valleys and basins full of wildflowers, endless rugged peaks, and stunning hidden waterfalls, make the San Juan mountains of Colorado a photographer’s paradise.
-The state’s highest concentration of 14ers, numerous glacial blue lakes, and monsoonal summer rain create a landscape mix between the Scottish Highlands and the Canadian Rockies; towering alpine peaks covered in lush grass over a sea of forest and rocks.
+Verdant valleys, basins full of wildflowers, endless rugged peaks and stunning hidden waterfalls make the San Juan mountains of Colorado a photographer’s paradise.
+This area has the state’s highest concentration of 14ers and numerous pristine glacial blue lakes.
+The monsoonal summer rains create a landscape mix that resembles the Scottish Highlands and the Canadian Rockies.
+The towering alpine peaks are covered in lush grass over a sea of forest and rocks, creating magical scenes.
 Join Exploring Exposure and Mountain Wild Tours on an exclusive photography retreat at Red Mountain Alpine Lodge.
 We’ll spend five days in the heart of the San Juans on Red Mountain Pass photographing our favorite locations and learning post-processing techniques.
 The private lodge includes meals prepared by a personal chef, space for resting and relaxing between shooting, and quick access to some of the best photography spots.
 We’ll visit locations all around Silverton, Ouray, and Telluride.
-We will off-road on the scenic 4WD Alpine Loop, Ouray’s famed Yankee Boy Basin, to hidden waterfalls, and lesser-known basins.
-Each instructor brings a different focus and drive; with David’s work on diverse perspectives and clean light, Jennifer’s passion for abstracts and patterns, and Jason’s pursuit of grand scenics and video art.
+We will off-road on the scenic 4WD Alpine Loop, Ouray’s famed Yankee Boy Basin, explore hidden waterfalls and lesser-known basins.
+Each instructor brings a different focus and instruction on photography techniques.
+David offers guidance on diverse perspectives and clean light, Jennifer teaches her passion for abstracts, smaller scenes and patterns; and Jason teaches the pursuit of grand scenics and video art.

 Luxury Alpine Lodging Included

 For this workshop we will provide you the premier alpine experience at the Red Mountain Alpine Lodge which is 20 minutes North of Silverton, CO.
 We have rented the entire lodge, so it will just be our group sharing the lodge.